AC/DC charge up 2015 Coachella lineup with Jack White and Drake

-LOS ANGELES, Jan 6 (Reuters) - Veteran Australian rockers AC/DC will headline the first night of this year’s Coachella Valley Music and Arts Festival, organizers Goldenvoice said on Tuesday, joining alt-rocker Jack White and hip hop star Drake as lead acts of the desert fest.
+LOS ANGELES (Reuters) - Veteran Australian rockers AC/DC will headline the first night of this year’s Coachella Valley Music and Arts Festival, organizers Goldenvoice said on Tuesday, joining alt-rocker Jack White and hip hop star Drake as lead acts of the desert fest.

 The festival, promoting the same three-night lineup over two consecutive weekends in the Southern California town of Indio, has a reputation for being the venue where top acts of the 1980s and 1990s reunite or kick off a tour in the hopes of drawing a new generation of fans.